RonStudeny/asteroid-information-center/SRS.md

 ronstudeny@gmail.com

 ### Summary:
 The program serves to simply provide information about orbiting asteroids in a simplistic way.
-It is a mobile application, that'll be initially supported only on Android OS.
+It is a mobile application, that's initially supported only on Android OS.
 ## 1.0 Introduction
 ### 1.1 Document Purpose
 Document serves to give the reader a basic idea behind this application as well as to provide specific information about the features and requirements of the application.